 Hemp oil, or hempseed oil, is a popular remedy.
 Its advocates claim anecdotal evidence for curative properties ranging from improving acne to treating cancer to slowing the progression of heart disease and Alzheimer’s.

 Some of these claims haven’t been proven by clinical research.

 However, data suggests that hemp oil may be able to help certain health issues, such as inflammation and skin conditions.
 This is primarily because of its essential polyunsaturated fatty acids (PUFAs), including omega-3s and omega-6s.

 Fatty acids, which we obtain from food, are vital for the normal operation of all body systems.
-Hemp oil is more than 75 percent omega-3 and omega-6 fatty acids in a ratio of 3:1, considered to be the optimal nutrition ratio.
+Hemp oil contains omega-6 and omega-3 fatty acids in a ratio of 3:1, which is proposed to be the ideal ratio.

 Hemp oil is also a rich source of gamma linolenic acid (GLA), a type of omega-6 fatty acid.